doc4d/docs/docs/API/HTTPRequestClass.md

 Here is the sequence of callback calls:

 1. `onHeaders` is always called once
-2. `onData` is called zero or several times
+2. `onData` is called zero or several times (not called if the request does not have a body)
-3. If an error occurs, `onError` is executed once (terminates the request)
+3. If no error occured, `onResponse` is always called once
-4. If no error occured, `onResponse` is always called once
+4. If an error occurs, `onError` is executed once (and terminates the request)
-5. `onTerminate` is always executed
+5. `onTerminate` is always executed once